 STEM Mentors Toolkit

-The STEM Mentoring Toolkit is a manual to help programs and organizations engage, train, and sustain STEM volunteer and mentor relationships with STEM professionals.
+The STEM Volunteer Managment Toolkit provides a manual to help programs and organizations engage, train, and sustain STEM volunteer and mentor relationships with STEM professionals.

-The toolkit is an outline of best practices for STEM volunteers and mentors and school program staff.
-It will also include example documents such as a memorandum of understanding for outlining expectations, and a glossary of useful terms.
+The STEM Volunteer toolkit is an outline of best practices for STEM volunteers and mentors.
+It includes samples and templates, as well as reference data and a glossary of useful terms.
 We hope that this toolkit will also enable us to create accessible training for STEM volunteers and mentors and school or afterschool staff.

 - In-school or after school programs’ use